Japan suspends work on U.S. base on Okinawa as Abe battles low ratings

 Chief Cabinet Secretary Yoshihide Suga said the break in construction would enable the two sides to "thoroughly discuss" the issue.

-"The government will once again explain its thoughts on the relocation to the Okinawan side as part of concentrated discussions toward a solution," he told a news conference.
+"The government will once again explain its thoughts on the relocation to the Okinawan side as part of concentrated discussions towards a solution," he told a news conference.

 But Suga said there was no change in the government's stance.